datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
-Here we initialize an array y_null and fill it with the average number of bikes rented per hour value for all the test data points.
+You initialize an array y_null and fill it with the average of the output variable in the test data for all the test samples.

 ---